 The top diseases in the Maldives mirror those in much of the rest of the globe.
 Non-communicable illnesses dominate the majority of the diseases in the Maldives.
-However, at 77 years, the life expectancy in Maldives is much better than the majority of the world.
-In addition, the annual mortality rate among healthy people in Maldives is 578 per 100,000 people.
+However, at 77 years, life expectancy in the Maldives is much better than the majority of the world.
+In addition, the annual mortality rate among healthy people in the Maldives is 578 per 100,000 people.
 This is with a very small population of around 400,000.

-Non-communicable diseases dominate the list of top diseases in Maldives.
+Non-communicable diseases dominate the list of top diseases in the Maldives.
 There needs to be more of a focus on preventing and treating cardiovascular diseases and other non-communicable diseases in this region.

 – Brendin Axtman